aiarena/SC2AutoObserver/Examples/ExampleObserver/README.md

 `ExampleObserver.exe "C:\Users\D\Documents\StarCraft II\Replays\Multiplayer\Interloper LE (655).SC2Replay"`

 ### Known bug:
 * Only the perspective of one player.
+The protobuff request to go to everyone perspective is included, but it is not yet implemented on the protobuff level.
+That means once Blizzard updates this feature it should work automatically for the autoObserver.